Avee217/Solar-System/README.md

 Each plant in the milky way galexy can be focused upon by clicking on it.
 The camera changes its position to focuses on selected planet.

+### Instructions
+1. Download the .zip file and extrac to your system
+2. Play by opening the `index.html` file located in the Builds/WebGL folder.